Skip to main content

 The Skills Gap: A Growing Divide

-A staggering 63% of employers report their biggest hiring challenge is a lack of necessary skills—not budget.
+A staggering 63% of employers report that their biggest challenge is not budget—it is finding candidates with the right skills.

 The Economic Squeeze